 Ever heard someone say, "He's so skinny he must have a tapeworm"?
-Tapeworms may seem like a joke to some people, but they can be a real problem in parts of the world.
-In fact, a worm that can grow to more than 30 feet long, lives in your intestines, and eats your digested food probably seems more sci fi than comedy.
+Tapeworms may seem like a joke to some people, but they can be a real problem in some parts of the world.
+In fact, a worm that can grow to more than 82 feet long, live in the intestines, and eat your digested food probably seems more horror movie than comedy.

 Here's what you need to know about tapeworms and how to keep yourself from getting one.

 Tapeworms are flat worms that live in a person's digestive tract.
 They can grow to more than 82 feet (30 meters) and live as long as 30 years.

 Tapeworms are parasites.
 As you probably know from biology class, parasites are organisms that live in, or on, other organisms (called "hosts").
 Parasites take their nutrients from the host, sometimes depriving the host of nutrition.

 Tapeworms get into the body when a person eats or drinks something that's infected with a worm or its eggs.
 Once inside the body, the tapeworm head attaches to the inner wall of the intestines.
 The tapeworm feeds off the food that the host is digesting.
 It uses this nutrition to grow.